Software Development Team Structure

 • It must be the software tester

-A test engineer (or quality assurance engineer, or quality control engineer) is responsible for assuring that your app’s design and functionality meets product requirements.
+A test engineer (or quality assurance engineer, or quality control engineer) is responsible for assuring that your app’s design and functionality meet product requirements.
 A test engineer develops test plans and test cases, then executes tests to validate the product and find possible errors or bugs in its functionality.

-Without a test engineer, you either lose time (if you test your app yourself) or money (if you want developers to test it) or product quality and users (if no one tests the app).
+Without a test engineer, you either lose time (if you test your app yourself) or money (if you want developers to test it), or product quality and users (if no one tests the app).

 Software development team size